 Is opioid overdose a concern in B.C.?

 Yes.
-In 2015, there were almost 500 apparent illicit drug overdose deaths.
+From January 2016 to September 2016 there were 555 apparent illicit drug overdose deaths.
+This is an increase of 60.9% over the number of deaths occurring during the same period in 2015.
 The majority of these overdose deaths were caused by opioids such as fentanyl, heroin, morphine, and oxycodone that may have been used in combination with other drugs or alcohol.

 In April 2016, the provincial health officer of British Columbia declared a public health emergency in response to the rise in drug overdoses and death.